 Last year I wrote a post on Halloween, All Saints and All Souls Day.

-Since it’s that time of year again — can you believe it?! — I’d like to share an updated and improved version of that post.
+It’s that time of year again — can you believe it?!
+I’d like to share an updated and improved version of that post.

 I’ll explain the connection between these three days and their meaning for Catholics.